-Color Swatch created using heavy application/diluted application and was applied on cold press watercolor paper (150 lb) material.
+Color Swatches created using heavy application/diluted application and were applied on cold press watercolor paper (150 lb) material.

 organic